- General information

 Alternately, hunters may work with meat processors within the zone; some options are listed below.

 The following is a list of some meat processors in the area.
-Use at your own discretion, and call for availability first as they may reach capacity and turn hunters away at any time.
+Use at your own discretion and call for availability first.

 39990 Highway 6 North